-Next thing on a list was to clean up a motherboard and sort out any issues with it.
+The next thing on my list was to clean up a motherboard and sort out any issues with it.

 Here are some pics before I put my hands on it.
 There were quite a few unusual mods.

 Usual work followed – cleaning, resocketing, etc.

 There was only one last piece of the whole puzzle left – fixing brooming audio.
-This problem and fix for it is described on many forums and websites so I won’t go into details about it here.
+This problem and the fix for it are described on many forums and websites so I won’t go into details about it here.
 Instead, I’ll put some pics and a comparison video.

 Pics were shot right after soldering and I forgot to take photos of it after cleaning it so flux, my marking points, and other residue are present on these pics.